ecmel/vscode-html-css/README.md

 ## resource.json

-If a resource.json file is found in the root of the workspace, only files listed in the file will be used.
+If a resource.json file is found in the root of the workspace, only files listed in the file will be used for class attribute completion.

-### Example:
+### Example

 ```
 {